-Simplicity, unity, elegance.
+Elegant.
 It is regularly claimed that the standard model is complex, incomplete or even ugly.
 The strand conjecture argues the exact opposite: all of particle physics is due to tangled strands fluctuating at the Planck scale.
-A single fundamental process appears to explain the principle of least action, the observed interactions and their symmetry groups, the observed elementary particle spectrum, and the constants describing them.
-Over 140 tests and predictions about particle physics beyond the standard model are given.
+A single fundamental process appears to explain the principle of least action, the Dirac equation, the observed interaction spectrum, the observed gauge symmetry groups, the observed elementary particle spectrum, and the fundamental constants (masses, mixing angles, and coupling constants) describing them.
+The Lagrangian of the standard model arises, without modifications.
+Over 100 additional tests and predictions about particle physics beyond the standard model are deduced.
 They agree with all experiments.
-And so far, no other approach in the research literature makes (almost) any of these predictions.
-An additional aspect is noteworthy: no question about the standard model of particle physics remains unanswered.
-In summary, the explanation of the standard model using tangled strands is consistent, correct, counter-intuitive, hard to vary and, above all, complete.
+So far, no other approach in the research literature appears to make (almost) any of these predictions.
+Indeed, it appears that the explanation of the standard model using tangled strands is consistent, correct, hard to vary, and complete.

-50 000 solar masses per second.
+50 700 solar masses per second.
 Strands provide a microscopic model for space and horizons.
-This allows to derive the field equations of general relativity.
-In addition, a complete list of over 80 tests of the strand conjecture in the domain of gravitation are deduced – all from a single principle.
+This allows to derive the field equations of general relativity and a model for quantum gravity.
+Numerous tests of the strand conjecture in the domain of gravitation and quantum gravity are deduced, starting from a single principle.
 All tests agree with observations so far.

 Any complete description of nature has to be strange.
-To satisfy this requirement, the following animation, made by Jason Hise, shows how black hole rotation is modelled in the strand conjecture.
+To satisfy this requirement for gravitation, the following animation, made by Jason Hise, shows how black hole rotation is modelled in the strand conjecture.
+(The flattening of the horizon is not shown.)
 With a bit of imagination you can determine the location of the ergosphere.

 Colours and beauty.
 The strand conjecture shows how the tangle model leads to quantum electrodynamics.
 Over 40 tests for the conjecture are given.
 So far, they are all positive.
 In particular, the strand conjecture appears to allow approaching two old challenges: how to calculate the fine structure constant and how to calculate the lepton masses – both from first principles.
 The preprint uses the tangle model of particles to deduce estimates.
 The fine structure constant 1/137.036(1) and the lepton masses, in particular the electron mass, are the ingredients that determine all colours, tastes, smells, sounds and most shapes around us.
 In other words: it is argued that tangles of strands generate all beauty in nature.